jmelm93/seo-scrape-structured-data-async/README.md

 #### First Test
 1. Clone repo
 2. Make .sh into execuitable `chmod +x start.sh`
-3. Run `./start.sh`\
+3. Run `./start.sh`

-**Above will only work on unix os.
+**Above will only work on unix-like os.
 Will have to install dependencies manually and run with `python main.py` if on Windows.

 #### Custom Job (*Assuming Repo Already Cloned / `start.sh` > Exe)
 1. Update `input.csv` with desired client / competitors